ahdinosaur/blog.mikey.nz/source/_posts/the-lost-cause-blue-helmet-modular-systems.md

 I want to share some inspiring science fiction that paints a picture of a future to believe in.
 A future with realistic challenges and realistic solutions.
 Fiction to help ground solarpunk into a vision of action.

-Cory Doctorow, in a _Globe and Mail_ editorial in 2019, [“Science fiction and the unforeseeable future: In the 2020s, let’s imagine better things](https://archive.is/XkRnA)”, says:
+Cory Doctorow, in [“Science fiction and the unforeseeable future: In the 2020s, let’s imagine better things](https://archive.is/XkRnA)”, says:

-The stories we tell about our future affect what we do when the future arrives, so science-fictional tales of weathering the crisis have the makings of a movement that allows us to do so.
+> The stories we tell about our future affect what we do when the future arrives, so science-fictional tales of weathering the crisis have the makings of a movement that allows us to do so.

 In this editorial, he goes on to imagine the foundations for a possible future, one where a “Canadian Miracle” occurs: